Cache

 /var/jfsCache

-, supports multiple values separated by:
+, specify multiple paths separated by:

-and wildcard character*
+or wildcard character*

 is supported if you'd like to use memory for cache.
 Another way to use memory for cache is to pass the stringmemory